wso2/cellery/README.md

 You can install the cellery runtime locally as a virtual machine (`Local`), in Google Cloud Platform (`GCP`) or in any Kubernetes cluster (`Existing cluster`).
 The installation options can be selected interactively or by passing inline command options.
+More can go to [cellery setup](docs/cli-setup-command.md) for more details.

 #### Which option to choose to install cellery runtime?